pictureanastronomer/pictureanastronomer.github.io/_pages/publiclectures.md

 These lectures are intended for a general audience.

-*Registration information coming soon.
-Note that separate registration is required for each talk.*
+*Note that separate registration is required for each talk.*

 #### Schedule
 - Dara Norman -- February 3, 2025 -- [register here](https://forms.gle/FuAxS2zSCpuX4Seb6){:target="_blank"}